mvgame74/mvgame74/README.md

 My curiosity for  software development moved me to train originally in software development Bootcamp (Fycsa, dependant on Alcatel) in 2001 in Spain (based on C, extending to HTML, SQL, Javascript, and a bit of Java), and that was the start of my career in my country.
 Once I arrived in the UK I understood this previous training was already obsolete, so after a stint working in retail, I decided to re-start a career in software development because I loved the feeling of going to work to solve a "puzzle" every day.

-I enjoy learning, and in software development, you are constantly improving and evolving: that keeps your brain switched on and it's personally very satisfying.
+My previous work experience means I have a wealth of transferable skills that i can apply and continue developing un any other project.
+I enjoy learning, and in software development, you are constantly improving and evolving.
+That keeps your brain switched on and it's personally very satisfying.

 <div align="center">